 Whether you want to discuss your favorite poet, share your own work, or sell some chapbooks, a blog lets you do it all.

-But before we dive into the 10 steps to start your own poetry blog, let’s take a look at the reasons why people should start one.
+But before we dive into the 10 steps to start your own poetry blog, let’s take a look at the reasons why people should start one and make sure that we get it right the first time.

 Reason #1: Let Your Voice Be Heard